jhegemann/OpenCapsule/README.md

 Supervisor: Jan Kierfeld (jan.kierfeld@tu-dortmund.de)

 ## Description:
-We provide a C/C++ software for the shape analysis of deflated elastic capsules in a pendant capsule geometry, which is based on the proper elastic description of the capsule material as a quasi two-dimensional elastic layer using shell theory.
-This pendant capsule elastometry provides a new tool for interfacial rheology of capsules that goes beyond determination of the Gibbs- or dilatational modulus from area-dependent measurements of the surface tension using pendant drop tensiometry, which can only give a rough estimate of the elastic capsule properties as they are based on a purely liquid interface model.
+We provide a C/C++ software for the shape analysis of deflated elastic capsules in a pendant capsule geometry, which is based on an elastic description of the capsule material as a quasi two-dimensional elastic membrane using shell theory.
+OpenCapsule provides a new tool for interfacial rheology of elastic capsules that goes beyond determination of the  Gibbs- or dilatational modulus from area-dependent measurements of the surface tension using pendant drop tensiometry, which can only give a rough estimate of the elastic capsule properties as they are based on a purely liquid interface model.
+Given an elastic model of the capsule membrane, OpenCapsule determines optimal elastic moduli by fitting numerically generated axisymmetric shapes optimally to an experimental image.
+For each digitized image of a deflated capsule elastic moduli can be determined given another image of its undeformed reference shape.
+OpenCapsule's main purpose is nonlinear Hookean elasticity, due to its low computational cost and its wide applicability.
+For Hookean elasticity, Young's surface modulus (or, alternatively, area compression modulus) and  Poisson's ratio are determined; for Mooney-Rivlin elasticity, the Rivlin modulus and a dimensionless shape parameter are determined; for neo-Hookean elasticity, only the Rivlin modulus is determined, using a fixed dimensionless shape parameter.
-The software allows the user to determine the following quantities for each digitized image of a deflated capsule shape given another image of its undeformed reference shape: the surface tension characterizing the reference shape, Young's surface modulus (or alternatively area compression modulus) and Poisson's ratio.
-If series of images are available, these moduli can be determined as a function of the capsule volume to analyze viscoelastic effects for different volume change rates and aging effects depending on the deformation history.
+If series of images are available, these moduli can be determined as a function of the capsule volume to analyze hysteresis or aging effects depending on the deformation history or to detect viscoelastic effects for different volume change rates.
 An additional wrinkling wavelength measurement allows the user to determine the bending modulus, from which the layer thickness can be derived.
-We verified the method by analyzing several materials and comparing the results to available rheological measurements.
-We make the software available under the GPL license.

 ## Publications/Citation
 If you use OpenCapsule in your research department or